Parking Fee and Disabled Parking

 All persons driving motor vehicles (except motorcycles) onto campus and utilizing the parking facilities during regular class hours (Monday-Friday; 7 am -10 pm), including final examinations, are required to obtain and properly display a parking permit.
 Parking permits are not required in student lots on weekends or holidays.
 A parking permit is not required for motorists riding motorcycles and parking must be in designated Motorcycle Parking areas.
 A parking permit is not a guarantee of a parking space.

 A grace period allowing for the purchase of permits will be in effect during the first two weeks of the spring and fall semesters, and the first week of the summer session.
-The grace period pertains only to permits, with all other parking regulations enforced at all times in all parking lots.
+The grace period pertains only to student parking lots, with all other parking regulations enforced at all times in all parking lots.

-Student parking permits are available for $53 each for Fall semester and Spring semester; $26 for the Summer session; and $96 for a two-term permit (Fall and Spring).
+Student parking permits are available for $58 each for Fall semester and Spring semester; $29 for the Summer session; and $106 for a two-term permit (Fall and Spring).
 Semester parking permits are valid at all three campuses of the District (Cañada College, College of San Mateo, and Skyline College.)
-For students who qualify for BOG waiver, parking permit fees are: $30 for Fall or Spring semesters, $25 for Summer, and $60 for two-term permit.
+For students who qualify for the California College Promise Grant fee waiver, parking permit fees are: $30 for Fall or Spring semesters, $25 for Summer, and $60 for two-term permit.
 Parking permit fees are nonrefundable unless an action of the College (e.g., cancellation of all of the student’s classes) prevents the student from attending.
 Lost and stolen parking permits are nonrefundable.

-Parking permits are available for purchase online (via WebSMART) during registration and throughout the term of the permit.
+Parking permits are available for purchase online (via WebSMART) during registration and throughout the term.
 All permits are mailed to the address specified on the order.
 Permits are transferable from vehicle to vehicle.

 Students may purchase permits in person at each College on designated Parking Permit computer terminals only.